 Oral sex is one of the more popular sexual acts encountered in the bedroom; with the Australian Study of Health and Relationships (ASHR) revealing that 88% of men in Australia have experienced oral sex.
-So that perhaps explains the reason why we get asked this sensible question regularly: does oral sex put me at risk of getting HIV?
+So that perhaps explains the reason why we get asked this sensible question so often: does oral sex put me at risk of getting HIV?

 Let’s look a little closer…

 Oral sex is generally considered to be very low risk for HIV transmission.
 Risk can increase if there are sores, abrasions or cuts in the mouth or following a dental procedure like tooth extraction.
 The best advice is to avoid getting cum in the mouth in these circumstances.

 Does it matter if I get pre-cum in my mouth?

 HIV can be acquired through both cum and precum, though if you have healthy teeth and gums it’s not a problem getting it in your mouth.
 HIV needs an entry point (such as a cut) to be transmitted, so you may want to avoid getting these fluids in your mouth if you have bad gingivitis, an STI in the throat or other sores in the mouth.
 It’s recommended to wait at least half an hour after brushing or flossing your teeth as well, to keep that risk low.